These healthy Italian meatballs without breadcrumbs are pillowy soft and juicy, low-carb and gluten-free!

-Another downside of pan-frying meatballs is that the meat can stick to the pan and the almond flour meatballs might cook unevenly, but you just need to toss and turn them every now and then to avoid this disaster.
+Another downside of pan-frying meatballs is that the meat can stick to the pan and they might cook unevenly, but you just need to toss and turn them now and then to avoid this disaster.

-If there is one great advantage of pan frying meatballs, it’s how much more flavorful they get.
+If there is one great advantage of pan-frying meatballs, it’s how much more flavorful they get.
 To make these meatballs really pop, use an extra flavorful fat, like a nice extra virgin olive oil, lard or tallow.
 Duck or goose fat are also a terrific option, they’re not only for (keto) potatoes!

 If you line the pan with aluminum foil, after removing the meatballs, just roll it over and throw it away!
 No washing up to do!
-It can be said that oven baked meatballs are really the best, depending on the cook’s priorities 😅
+So, it can be said that oven-baked meatballs are really the best, depending on the cook’s priorities.

-How to serve
+How to serve keto meatballs

 The Italian way

 In Italy spaghetti and meatballs are not really “a thing”.
 If you manage to find a restaurant that serves it, you’ve probably fallen into a tourist trap.

 Italians generally serve their meatballs (called polpetta) in a keto friendlier way: sauce-less and on their own as a meal course or as a snack.
 Sure, they put bread in their meatballs mix, but at least no extra pasta carbs are served along.